• PA Educator Workshop – Impact Through Inquiry: STEELS & MWEEs

 • Coastal Erosion GLLee | Google Classroom Module

 Who?
 Best suited for educators who work with students in grades 6-12 What?
-Coastal erosion is the process by which strong wave action and coastal flooding wear down or carry away rocks, soils, and sands along the coast.
-Driving Question?
-How does coastal erosion shape the shorelines of the Great Lakes and impact our ecosystems and communities?
-Register […]
+Coastal erosion is the process by which strong wave action and coastal flooding wear down or carry away rocks, […]

 • Freshwater Mussels GLLee | Google Classroom Module

 Who?
 Best suited for educators who work with students in grades K-12 What?
 Freshwater Mussels are bi-valved mollusks that act as the ‘kidneys’ of the waterways they live in.
 Driving Question?
-“How do freshwater mussels contribute to the health of aquatic ecosystems, and why are they important to both the environment and human communities?”
-Register for Freshwater […]
+“How […]

 • Habitat Restoration GLLee | Google Classroom Course

 Who?
 Best suited for educators who work with students in grades K-12 What?
-Habitat restoration includes protecting and restoring habitat to sustain fisheries, recover protected species, and maintain resilient coastal communities and ecosystems Driving Question?
-How are habitat restoration efforts currently being conducted in the Great Lakes region?
-Register for Habitat Restoration GLLee Great Lakes Literacy education exploration, […]
+Habitat restoration includes protecting and restoring habitat to sustain fisheries, recover protected species, and maintain resilient coastal communities and […]

 • Plankton GLLee | Google Classroom Module

 Who?
 Best suited for educators who work with students in grades K-12 What?
-Plankton are microscopic organisms that are carried by currents in water and make up the base of the food web in aquatic ecosystems.
-Driving Question?
-“How do plankton in the Great Lakes support the entire aquatic food web, and what factors are threatening their populations?” […]
+Plankton are microscopic organisms that are carried by currents in water and make up the base of the food […]

 • Vernal Pools GLLee | Google Classroom Module

 Who?
 Best suited for educators who work with students in grades 6-12 What?
 Vernal pools are “wicked big puddles” and ecologically serve as the “coral reefs of our northern forest ecosystems.”
-Driving Question?
-How do vernal pools (i.e., seasonal woodland wetlands) benefit the Great Lakes region?
-Register for Vernal Pools GLLee Great Lakes Literacy education exploration, or […]
+Driving […]